What to eat in Lithuania - Traditional Lithuanian cuisine

-Blog created at Last updated December 20, 2020
+Blog created at Last updated February 5, 2024

 1. CEPELINAI (potato dumplings with filling)

 Let’s start with Lithuanian classics – zeppelins (cepelinai).
 You might be confused at first.
 Zeppelins are airships, aren’t they?
 Well, yes, they are.
-But Lithuanians also call their most famous traditional Lithuanian dish zeppelin just because it looks like one, just much smaller(laugh).
+But Lithuanians also call their most famous traditional Lithuanian dish zeppelin just because it looks like one, just much smaller.
 The official name is didžkukuliai, but even locals do not bother to use this word as cepelinas is much easier to pronounce.
 So what exactly is this traditional Lithuanian dish?

 The most famous traditional Lithuanian dish - cepelinai